Igor Svergun

-Igor Svergun (Ігор Миколайович Свергун; February 10, 1966, Kharkiv, Ukraine, USSR – June 23, 2013, Nanga Parbat, Pakistan) was a Soviet and Ukrainian climber, who climbed many of the highest mountains in the world.
+Igor Mykolaiovych Svergun (Ігор Миколайович Свергун; February 10, 1966 – June 23, 2013) was a Soviet and Ukrainian climber, who climbed many of the highest mountains in the world.

 Svergun was murdered on 23 June 2013, when leading an international expedition to Nanga Parbat, Pakistan.
 Terrorists attacked the base camp, at an altitude of approximately 4200m, and shot ten mountaineers including him.

 Climbing

 Svergun's passion for mountaineering began during his school years under mentor, Georgiy Kardash, a physical education teacher.
 He began by climbing Semenov-Bashi (3602 m) in the Greater Caucasus Range.

 In 1990, he became a member of the Kharkiv Mountaineering Club and began training under the guidance of Sergey Bershov.
 Together they made many ascents, including the eight-thousanders Lhotse in 1990, Everest and Kangchenjunga.
 From Bershov's memoirs:

 "What distinguished him? ...
 Like me once, he also engaged in mountaineering and rock climbing, which always gives an advantage on ascents.
 He stood out for his determination.
 And he also played the guitar ...
 And the guitarist is always the soul of the company."

 "Igor set a goal for himself: to become a high-class, successful, in-demand mountain guide – and he did.
 He learned English, graduated from the master's program of the Kharkiv Academy of Physical Culture in the specialty "Olympic and professional sports".
 He could not live without mountains, without travel."